jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 # [fit] concept
 # [fit] abstraction

-^ Each library should represent exactly one idea/concept/solution/abstraction.
+^ To really achieve this mindset, each library should represent exactly _one_ idea/concept/solution/abstraction.
 If it starts to represent more, split them out!

 ^ Why?